mike976/OnTheBigScreenApp_Android/README.md

 - Search by Genre and Actor
 - Explore related movies and tv shows by Actor

-v1.2 is now available for download on your iOS devices
+v1.2 is now available for download on your Android devices

 Dependencies